-Dutch process cocoa: lends a deeper chocolate flavor to the brownies.
-I love using dutch process cocoa because it has a deeper and richer flavor than natural cocoa, but natural cocoa can easily be substituted in here.
+Dutch-processed cocoa powder: lends a deeper chocolate flavor to the brownies.
+I love using dutch process cocoa because it has a deeper and richer flavor than natural cocoa, but natural cocoa powder can easily be substituted in here.
 Just note that your brownies will be a little lighter in color.

 Instant espresso*: helps bring out the chocolate flavor from the chocolate and cocoa (*optional but strongly recommended!)
 If you are looking for even more chocolate flavor, try blooming your cocoa with espresso!
 Instructions on how to do so are listed earlier in this post.